tombye/trexit/_posts/2017-10-02-pilgrim-statues.markdown

 categories: jekyll update
 ---

-People who walk the Camino de Santiago route are generally called "pilgrims".
-Apart from Tom and I. We're mainly called "twats".
+People who walk the Camino de Santiago are generally called "pilgrims".
+Apart from Tom and me.
+We're mainly called "twats".
 Anyway.
 We've seen a lot of statues of pilgrims so far.
 Here they are.

 ![Pilgrim statue in Fromista](https://github.com/tombye/trexit/raw/gh-pages/assets/images/pilgrim-statue-in-fromista.jpg)